deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 There was no snow, of course.
 In fact, it was a warm Cimbrean summer’s day, hence the adoption of a number of Australian Christmas traditions, including bikinis, barbecues and Bacardi.
-A dozen engineers from the Byron motor pool—a motley bunch who had taken the name “*The Alleged Orchestra*” for their performance—were set up and vigorously arranging every seasonal tune they could think of on the fly, beating the music into shape until it vaguely fit their unique instrumentation, which included a Diddley-Bow, a metallophone made from a set of wrenches, and
+A dozen engineers from the Byron motor pool—a motley bunch who had taken the name "*The Alleged Orchestra*" for their performance—were set up and vigorously arranging every seasonal tune they could think of on the fly, beating the music into shape until it vaguely fit their unique instrumentation, which included a Diddley-Bow, a metallophone made from a set of wrenches, and